vmpr0be/vmpr0be.github.io/content/post/crewctf_smm1.md

 ### Exploitation

-Since the SMI handler isn’t protected, when the hot-plugged CPU is added it will start its execution at the unprotected SMI handler at `SMBASE + 0x8000`.
+Since the SMI handler isn’t protected, when the hot-plugged CPU is added it will start its execution at the unprotected SMI handler at `SMBASE + 0x8000` (in this case: `0x38000`).
 We can patch that handler with our own code to read the flag from `0x44440000`.

 When the interrupted CPU core switches to SMM, it expects the SMI handler to contain 16-bit instructions, so our injected shellcode must be 16-bit.